retrogradeorbit/bootleg/README.md

 ## Overview

+`bootleg` loads the clj file specified on the command line, or evaluates the `CODE` form specified in the -e flag.
+The code cat return any of the supported data structures listed below. `bootleg` will then convert that format into html and write it out to standard out, or to `FILE` if specified.
+This conversion to html step can be prevented by passing in the `-d` flag.
+In this case the output will be a pretty formatted edn form of the output data structure.

 `bootleg` supports five principle data structures.
 Three are more flexible.
 And two are limited.
 We will begin describing the two limited data structures and why they are limited.

 ### hiccup